Dangerous Love (novel): Book Four

 Ifeyiwa walks home and wanders to find a sickly and injured dog that is kicked by children playing a game.
 She takes it home to care for it and puts it in the backyard.
 Her husband has been drinking and is angry and sad as he laments to her of how much he has given her.
 He takes her on a bike deep into the woods and talks of his painful experience with his father and his father's wives.
 He tells her to love him and become a great wife, or he will kill her.
-As he is speaking to her, he gets cramps in his legs and she helps him, then they leave.
+As he speaks to her, he has cramps in his legs and she helps him, then they leave.
 At home the dog has disappeared.

 In the rain, Omovo walks home until a group of men violently beat him up and he passes out in the woods.

-Omovo gets home and Blackie comes to open the door, she is aiding to his injuries as his dad comes home stumbling drunk.
+Omovo goes home and Blackie comes to open the door, she is aiding to his injuries as his dad comes home stumbling drunk.
 His father speaks of hating his mother and how he was joyful when she died because she got in the way of his success and is still haunting him.
-On hearing this, Omovo gets angry and yells at his father that he is a failure and his father cries himself to sleep as Omovo can't sleep.
+On hearing this, Omovo is angered and yells at his father that he is a failure and his father cries himself to sleep as Omovo cannot sleep.